Formula to Calculate Z-Score

 Z Score in Excel (with Excel Template)

-Now, let us take the case mentioned in example 2 to illustrate the concept of z-score in excel template below.
+Now, let us take the case mentioned in example 2 to illustrate the concept of z-score in the excel template below.

 Below is given data for calculation of Z Score

 Relevance and Uses

 From the perspective of hypothesis testing, z-score is a very important concept to understand because it is employed to test whether or not a test statistic falls in the acceptable range of value.
 The z-score is also used to standardize data prior to analysis, calculate the probability of a score or comparison of two or more data points, which are from different normal distributions.
 There are the diverse application of z-score across fields if applied properly.

 This has been a guide to Z Score Formula.
 Here we provide you the formula to calculate Z Score along with practical examples and downloadable excel template.
 You can learn more about financial analysis from the following articles –